Closed graph property: Graphs and set-valued functions

-Open and closed graph
+Closed graph

 We give the more general definition of when a Y-valued function or set-valued function defined on a subset S of X has a closed graph since this generality is needed in the study of closed linear operators that are defined on a dense subspace S of a topological vector space X (and not necessarily defined on all of X).

 This particular case is one of the main reasons why functions with closed graphs are studied in functional analysis.